 Chest radiograph (lateral decubitus)

-A lateral decubitus film (obtained with the patient lying on their side, effusion side down, with a cross table shoot through technique) can visualize small amounts of fluid layering against the dependent parietal pleura.
+A lateral decubitus film (obtained with the patient lying on their side, effusion side down, with a cross table shoot through technique) can visualize small amounts of fluid layering against the dependant parietal pleura.

 Chest radiograph (erect)